 - Rescuing panicked divers

 You use all your basic scuba gear including a dive compass and accessories.

 The PADI Adventures In Diving manual.
 This is provided in the course fee.

-- To enroll in the PADI Rescue Course, you must be at least 12 years old.
+- To enrol in the PADI Rescue Course, you must be at least 12 years old.

-- To enroll in the PADI Rescue Course you must be a PADI Advanced Open Water Diver (or have a similar qualifying certification from another training organization).
+- To enrol in the PADI Rescue Course you must be a PADI Advanced Open Water Diver (or have a similar qualifying certification from another training organization).

 Emergency First Response Course: R1300-00 per person (including EFR manual)

 PADI Rescue Diver Course: R4500-00 per person